 – Warm hues are yellow, yellow-orange, orange, orange-red, red and red-violet.

-influenced bybthe types of pigments available and their value.
+- influenced by the types of pigments available and their value.

 Artists may choose to focus on local or optical colour.
-Or use ciompletely arbitrary colours to impose their feelings and interpretation onto the image.
+Or use completely arbitrary colours to impose their feelings and interpretation onto the image.

-a single hue with its tints and shades produced by mixing with white, black (or its complememtary?)
+- Monochromatic: a single hue with its tints and shades produced by mixing with white, black (or its complementary?)